Abilene Campus (Residential)

 This work is licensed under a Creative Commons Attribution 4.0 License.

-Hill, Nolan, "The Effects of Alpha Stimulation on Induced Anxiety" (2015).
+Hill, Nolan Thomas, "The Effects of Alpha Stimulation on Induced Anxiety" (2015).
 Digital Commons @ ACU, Electronic Theses and Dissertations.
 Paper 6.

 Alternative and Complementary Medicine Commons, Behavior and Behavior Mechanisms Commons, Cognitive Behavioral Therapy Commons, Mental Disorders Commons, Other Mental and Social Health Commons, Psychiatric and Mental Health Commons, Psychoanalysis and Psychotherapy Commons, Psychological Phenomena and Processes Commons